asinay/generate-dates/README.md

 # generate-dates
 ## Generate Dates Utility (not a dating app!)
 This utility generates a CSV file containing dates between 1990-01-01 and 2030-12-31, along with some relevant information about each date.
+This is especially useful for InterSystems Adaptive Analytics users so they can use it in their AtScale models.

+Sample dates.csv file is included in the repo

 ## Usage
 To use the utility, simply run the generate_dates.py script.
 The generated CSV file will be saved in the data subfolder.
 If the subfolder does not exist, it will be created.